Elaine Hui

 Professional Bio

-Elaine’s research examines the role of the state and laws in labor relations, worker collective actions and their impact on institutional arrangements (e.g. collective bargaining and trade unions), labor-related civil society actors, and social welfare system, with a focus on China.
-She has also researched on labor relations in Vietnam, including the pension system and strikes, and labor organizations.
-Recently, she has started to study labor relations in Chinese multinational corporations operating in the US.
+She has examined the role of the state and laws in labor relations, worker collective actions and their impact on institutional arrangements (e.g. collective bargaining and trade unions), labor-oriented civil society actors, and the social welfare system, with a primary focus on China.
+She has also researched labor relations in Vietnam, including pension system, strikes, and labor organizations.

-Elaine is the Director of the Master's Program in Labor and Global Workers’ Rights (MPS in LGWR) and she is affiliated with the Center for Global Workers’ Rights (CGWR) at Penn State.
-She is a member of the Steering Committee of Global Labour University.
-She is also an associate editor of Critical Sociology, an editorial board member of Labor History and Global Labour Column.
-Additionally, she served as a council member of the Marxist Sociology Section of American Sociological Association from 2020-2022 and as the acting director of the Center for Global Workers’ Rights from 2021-2022.
+Elaine is the Director of the Center for Global Workers’ Rights at Penn State, which is affiliated to the Global Labour University.
+She is a board member of Labor History and the Global Labour Column.
+Additionally, she served as a council member of the Marxist Sociology Section of American Sociological Association (2020-2022), a steering committee member of the Global Labour University (2023-2025), and an associate editor of Critical Sociology (2024-2025).

 Awards: